 What are Death Taxes?

 In addition to the expense and delay of probate, your family may also be liable for death taxes.
 There are two types of death taxes: the federal estate tax and the state estate/inheritance tax.
 State inheritance taxes vary dramatically from state to state.
 The federal estate tax is one of the largest taxes a family will ever have to pay.
 It’s a tax on your right to transfer property to others at your death.
-Currently, the federal estate tax rates on a taxable estate start at 18% and quickly rise to 46% of every dollar in your taxable estate.
-The following table is an example for one dying in 2005.
+Currently, the federal estate tax rates on a taxable estate start at 18% and quickly rise to 40% of every dollar in your taxable estate.

 Q: Do all estates pay Federal Estate Taxes?

 A: No. The federal government has given every person in the United States an exemption for estate tax purposes.
-PLEASE NOTE: Congress, in The Economic Growth and Tax Relief Reconciliation Act of 2001, made changes in the exemption such that the exemption amount increased from $1,500,000 in 2005 to $2,000,000 in 2006 and in 2009 will increase to $3,500,000; with full repeal of estate taxes in 2010.
-However, if no new tax legislation is passed to extend the 2001 Act, the exemption will return to $1,000,000 in the year 2011 and remain the same until new legislation is enacted.
-See the table below.
-The Act also made changes in the gift and estate tax rates.
+It is indexed to inflation so it will likely rise in subsequent years.
 That means that if your estate at the time of your death is less than the exemption amount there will be no federal estate taxes due.
 In deciding whether your estate is greater than or less than the exemption amount, the government includes everything you own, even the face value of your life insurance policies.

 Q: Is there an Estate Tax Deduction for married people?